Albert Berger

 Albert Berger is an American film producer.

 Biography

-He attended Tufts University and the MFA program in film at the Columbia University School of the Arts.
+Berger attended Tufts University and the MFA program in film at the Columbia University School of the Arts.
 He is an executive producer of the HBO series The Leftovers.
 He and Ron Yerxa are founders of Bona Fide Productions.
-They were nominated for an Academy Award for Best Picture for Nebraska.
+Berger and Yerxa were nominated for an Academy Award for Best Picture for Nebraska.